ISO 50001 Energy Management

 In addition to SEP figures, Subaru of Indiana Automotive (SIA), being one of the first companies to implement 50001, realized over $550K in energy savings in 2012 and over $600K in 2013.
 Brent Lank, from SIA, shared his lessons learned while Subaru went through the process.
 “For ISO 50001 to work, it is imperative that you not only understand how much energy is being used, but where that energy is being used, what is using it, and by using the defined variables, understanding how well you are using that energy.”(1)

 EnMS Metering and Monitoring Equipment

 “The SEP program requires that facilities meter, monitor, and record energy consumption data for identified significant energy uses (SEUs), as well as the facility as a whole.
 In most cases, the establishment used utility revenue meters along with a mix of preinstalled and new sub meters for their SEUs.”(3)

 ISO 50001 Objective

 The primary goal of ISO 50001 is to improve energy-related processes and efficiency.
-Improving the efficiency, of course, saves money, as well as helps improve the environment by reducing greenhouse gases.
+Improving efficiency, of course, saves money and helps improve the environment by reducing greenhouse gases.